|Toolbar||Menu||Panel Gear Menu|

 Rhino detects material, environment and texture name conflicts in the following file operations:

-When a render content item name already exists in the current model, but the content settings are different, the conflicted item will be imported with "[imported]" appended to its name.
+When a render content item name already exists in the current model, but the content settings are different, the conflicted items will be resolved based on the related advanced settings.

 Intro to Environments in V6